bioinform/Daedalus/README.md

 # Daedalus

-Nextflow pipeline for analysis of libraries prepared using the Immuno-PETE assay.
+Nextflow pipeline for analysis of libraries prepared using the ImmunoPETE assay.

 - [Daedalus](#daedalus)
     - [Download](#download)